-About: Our newest project explores the history of traditional signwriting, its historic applications, its recent resurgence and the techniques involved.
+About: PLACE's newest project explores the history of traditional signwriting, its historic applications, its recent resurgence and the techniques involved.
 Young people from the digital generation (aged 18-25) will engage in a series of tours of ‘ghost signs’ around Belfast, meet former practitioners of the art-form, visit collections, undertake workshops and produce examples of hand-painted signage for exhibitions in PLACE and beyond.

 We are currently developing a website which will act as an archive for ‘ghost signs’ around Belfast, and have also set up Instagram and Twitter accounts for the project.
 If you spot hand-painted signage, please send them to us (with your details so that we can credit you!) through these platforms and we will share them.

 Who: PLACE is inviting expressions of interest from members of the digital generation, aged 18-25, to take part in a project which explores the heritage, skills and applications around handwritten signage in Belfast.